CreatorOS/Build-a-platform-for-NGOs-using-NEAR-assemblyscript/LEARN.md

     }
 }
 ```
-cool, now we know how to create projects.
+Cool, now we know how to create projects.
 But what about NGOs themselves?
 Well, let's be fair and create a class NGO:

 STEP 1 : assign id same as before.